JBrendon15/Team-Profile-Generator/README.md

 [Tutorial Video](https://www.awesomescreenshot.com/video/11356723?key=e83fc9b7e9b548eaa389c72e0d5ed8e4)

 ## Test
-Right click on test folder and select 'Open in Integrated Terminal' then type the following in your terminal:
+To run the test cases, right click on test folder and select 'Open in Integrated Terminal' then type the following in your terminal:
 ```
 npm run test
 ```
+These tests should all pass in the terminal.